Non-unitary Trotter circuits for imaginary time evolution: Discussion

+Trotterised PITE produces shorter circuits than LCU PITE, at the cost of requiring more mid-circuit measurements.
+LCU PITE uses $2M$ controlled Pauli gadgets per time step, where $M$ is the number of Pauli strings comprising the Hamiltonian, followed by a single mid-circuit measurement.
+On the other hand, Trotterised PITE uses $M$ (not controlled) Pauli gadgets per time step, along with $M$ mid-circuit measurements.
+Since these Pauli gadgets are not controlled, they can be executed with higher fidelity.
+Note that the requirement for more mid-circuit measurements in our algorithm is not a restriction for some quantum computer architectures, like those based on trapped ions, as they are able to execute mid-circuit measurements on a similar timescale as gate operations.

+As mentioned, for the purpose of GS determination, the operator only needs to be a GS projector.
+However, for the purpose of computing thermal averages, it is important to be able to approximate the ITE operator to high accuracy \cite{tazhigulov2022correlated, motta2020determining}.
+LCU PITE is a block encoding of a first-order approximation to the ITE operator.
+Thus, regardless of the accuracy with which the constituent controlled RTE operations are performed, the dominant error will scale as $\left( \Delta \tau \right)^2$ per time step.
+On the other hand, applying the above methods to the Trotterised PITE method can not only reduce circuit depth, but can also be used to improve the overall error in the approximation to the ITE operator.

-Further to this, the number of local terms may be minimised with a sensible choice of basis.
+The number of Hamiltonian terms may be minimised with a sensible choice of basis.
 Whilst we have used a second quantised basis throughout this paper, giving rise to a qubit representation of the Hamiltonian comprised of Pauli strings, it has been argued that a first quantised basis may produce more efficient scalings \cite{kosugi2021probabilistic}.
 Any ITE algorithm using a Pauli representation for the Hamiltonian can easily be extended to the first quantised basis using the protocol proposed by Kosugi et al. \cite{kosugi2021probabilistic, kosugi2022exhaustive}.

 Aside from improving the success probability, and thus reducing the number of shots required, we should also consider reducing the time taken for each shot to run.
 We note that improvements in hardware to provide a quit-if-fail functionality would remove the need to run failed shots to the end of the circuit, greatly reducing the average run-time across shots.